WisTex/Development-Guide-Docs/docs/documentation/writing-ideas-are-not-backlogs.md

 * Expanded into a larger project

 Its value is not dependent on immediate execution.

+## Writing Ideas Improve Team Efficiency

+Writing idea collections provide benefits beyond simply preserving opportunities for future content.

+They also help teams work more efficiently.

+In many organizations, urgent documentation work naturally takes priority.
+However, there are often periods when writers have additional capacity and can take on non-urgent projects.

+A well-maintained collection of writing ideas provides a pool of potential work that can be selected based on the strengths, interests, and knowledge of individual team members.

+This creates several advantages:

+* Writers can select topics they already understand.
+* Less research may be required before writing begins.
+* Documentation can often be produced more quickly.
+* Subject matter expertise can be utilized more effectively.
+* Similar topics can be written together while the information is fresh.

+For example, a writer who recently researched a feature may be able to create several related documents in less time than it would take another writer to learn the topic from the beginning.

+Writing idea collections also support collaborative planning.

+Team leads can review available opportunities, discuss priorities, and allow team members to volunteer for topics that align with their knowledge and interests.

+This often produces better results than assigning topics randomly.

+The goal is not simply to complete documentation tasks.

+The goal is to match knowledge opportunities with the people most capable of turning them into high-quality knowledge assets.

 ## The Role of Knowledge Management